Buddhist pilgrimage sites in India

 In religion and spirituality, a pilgrimage is a long journey or search of great moral significance.
 Sometimes, it is a journey to a sacred place or to a shrine of importance to a person's beliefs and faith.
 Members of every major religion participate in pilgrimages.
 A person who makes such a journey is called a pilgrim.

 There are number of historical Buddhist pilgrimage sites in the Republic of India.

 Places associated with the life of Buddha

 Primary sites

 Buddhism offers four primary sites of pilgrimage: Lumbini (birthplace of the Buddha), Bodh Gaya (the site where the Buddha attained enlightenment), Sarnath (the location of the Buddha’s first sermon), and Kushinagar (the location where the Buddha attained parinirvana).
 All of these sites are located in India except Lumbini, which is located in southern Nepal.
+Bodh Gaya is the holiest site of Buddhism.